hojjang98/Misc-Projects/seoul-smoking-gis/README.md

 This version focuses on **Yongsan-gu** (용산구) only.
 Other districts (구) may be added in future updates for city-wide analysis.
+> ⚠️ Although this project originally aimed to cover all of Seoul, public data is inconsistently available across districts.
+> As a result, only districts with usable coordinate data are currently included.

 ---

 ## 🌐 Data Sources